University of Dayton: Historic campus

-Miriam Hall is home to the School of Business Administration and contains team-teaching, hands-on labs and seminar classrooms, including the Davis Center for Portfolio Management, the Crotty Center for Entrepreneurial Leadership, and the Hanley Trading Center.
+Miriam Hall is home to the School of Business Administration and contains team-teaching, labs and seminar classrooms, including the Davis Center for Portfolio Management, the Crotty Center for Entrepreneurial Leadership, and the Hanley Trading Center.
 Miriam Hall is named for Dayton philanthropist Miriam Rosenthal, who played an important role in fundraising for the university.

-The Science Center (the joint name for Sherman Hall, Wohlleben Hall, and a connecting central atrium) is home to the math, biology, physics, chemistry, geology, and premedicine departments.
+The Science Center (the joint name for Sherman Hall, Wohlleben Hall, and a connecting central atrium) is home to the math, biology, physics, chemistry, geology, and pre-medicine departments.
 This building includes classrooms, laboratories, offices, and auditoriums.
 Sherman and Wohlleben Halls were independent buildings until renovations in 2003 connected them with an atrium and study space.

 Keller Hall opened in 1997 and is home to the University of Dayton School of Law.
 It has classrooms, offices, courtrooms, and a law library.

 The John F. Kennedy Memorial Student Union (known as the Kennedy Union) is a popular gathering place for students.
-It houses a full-service dining facility, coffee shop, snack shop, and the Hangar — a games room with bowling lanes, pool tables, and video arcade.
+It houses a full-service dining facility, coffee shop, snack shop, and the Hangar—a games room with bowling lanes, pool tables, and video arcade.
 It also houses a copy center, travel agency, box office, meeting spaces, and the Boll Theatre.

 The Central Mall is seven acres of green space at the heart of campus, surrounded by several academic and residential buildings.
 Renovation was completed in 2010.

 The Roesch Library houses the university's main library, the Marian Library (which has the world's largest collection of materials on Mary, the mother of Jesus), and the Ryan C. Harris Learning Teaching Center that includes team meeting spaces, distance learning and a student-run coffee shop.
 The print and electronic collections in Roesch Library include more than 1.3 million books and 69,000 journals.